A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Constraint Inference in Deterministic Environments

 \subsection{Maximum Entropy ICRL in the Discrete Domain}

-We start by considering the environment with deterministic dynamics and a discrete state-action space.
 In this discrete domain, the goal of ICRL is to determine the most plausible set of constraints, denoted as ${C}^{*}$, that can be incorporated into the original MDP $\mathcal{M}$ to explain the expert demonstrations $\dataset_\expert$.
 To obtain the optimal policy representation under the maximum entropy principle, \cite{Scobee2020MKCL} assume the expert demonstrations follow the underlying constraints, which are defined by identifiers $\mathds{1}^{\mathcal{M}_{\cost}}(\trajectory_\expert)=1$.
 The derived probability of observing trajectories within the dataset $\mathcal{D}_{\expert}$ can be represented as:

 where $|\dataset_\expert|$ represents the size of the expert dataset, and $\mathcal{M}_{\cost}$ denotes the modified MDP after incorporating the inferred constraints.
 By employing the maximum likelihood method, the optimal constraint can be learned as follows: